Dialpad Logo

 Security and reliability

 Given the sensitivity of company data (and customer data) involved, robust data governance and enterprise-grade security features are non-negotiable in any enterprise AI solution.
 The platform should comply with your industry standards and regulations, provide access controls, and have audit trails to safeguard organizational data.
-For example, if you work in healthcare, your enterprise AI tool should be HIPAA-compliant.
+For example, if you work in healthcare in the US, your enterprise AI tool should enable HIPAA-compliant use.

 Ethical AI and bias mitigation